University College London

 International trainees

 • International trainees are required to fully fund their own place on the course.
-This can be through scholarships, personal or family resources, loans or other means.
+This can be through external scholarships, personal or family resources, loans or other means.

 • International trainees are honorary full-time employees of North London NHS Foundation Trust and are entitled to (unpaid) annual leave on a similar basis to home fee trainees given the full-time nature of training.